Gamar Almaszadeh: Early life

 Gamar Almaszadeh (nicknamed Tamara) was born in Baku to a family of a shoemaker and a midwife, Hajiaga and Maryam Almaszadeh.
-She became interested in ballet at a very young age, when she saw her friend perform ballet moves.
+She became interested in ballet at a very young age when she saw her friend perform ballet moves.
 Persuaded by her friend she signed up for ballet lessons at a private studio (later reorganized into the Baku School of Choreography).
 Gamar's mother approved of her daughter's new interest but her father Hajiaga Almaszadeh, a conservative Muslim, had to be misled into believing that Gamar was attending gym in order to have him pay for her lessons.
 The secret was soon revealed and, as expected, Gamar's father did not come around to her choice.
-However he was reported to have secretly assisted at his daughter's performances later, when she became a renowned ballerina.
+However, he was reported to have secretly assisted at his daughter's performances later, when she became a renowned ballerina.

 Career

 After graduating from the choreographic school in 1930, Gamar Almaszadeh began working at the Azerbaijan State Academic Opera and Ballet Theater.
 To meet her father's expectations, she also enrolled in a teachers' college.
 In 1932, she left for Moscow to continue her ballet education but soon returned to Baku after being chosen to perform a secondary role in Reinhold Glière's opera Shakh-Senem.
 In 1933, she was admitted to a professional ballet school in Saint Petersburg, where she had Maria Romanova-Ulanova (mother of the world-famous ballerina Galina Ulanova) as an instructor.
 In 1936, she finished her studies and once again returned to Baku.
-In 1937, she founded the Azerbaijan State Folk Song and Dance Ensemble affiliated with the Azerbaijan State Philharmonic Society.
+In 1937, she founded the Azerbaijan State Song and Dance Ensemble affiliated with the Azerbaijan State Philharmonic Society.
 Guided by composer Uzeyir Hajibeyov, she organized research expeditions to various parts of Azerbaijan to film and document folk dance performances and to enrich the repertoire of her ensemble as well as to propagate them on the big scene.
 In 1939, she taught her first choreography class and in 1940, made her first biggest performance in the lead role of Afrasiyab Badalbeyli's Giz Galasi ("The Maiden Tower").
 She later became head of the School of Choreography (one of her students was prominent Azerbaijani ballerina Leyla Vakilova).
 During her career, she toured France, India, and Nepal.
 In 1970, she was invited to Baghdad by Iraq's Ministry of Culture to promote Iraqi folk dance culture and founded the Iraqi National Folklore Group.
 She retired from ballet in the 1950s, but remained an instructor at the School of Choreography until the late 1990s.

 She married Afrasiyab Badalbeyli in 1931, however the marriage did not last very long.
+She later married a Russian whom she met in Moscow.

+Almaszadeh died in Baku on 7 April 2006.